Documents Required to Sell a Jet Ski in Indiana

 Selling a jet ski through a private party transaction in Indiana requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Indiana DMV that you have sold the jet ski to protect yourself from future liability.
+- Release of liability — notifies the Indiana DMV you have transferred ownership

 Indiana title transfer notes